xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 description: Learn how Adobe Analytics uses cookies to provide information on variables and components that do not persist between image requests and browser sessions.
 keywords: cookies;privacy
 solution: Experience Cloud,Analytics
-title: How to use first-party cookies | Adobe Experience Cloud
+title: How to use first-party cookies
 index: y
 snippet: y
 ---